Sringaravelan

 Sringaravelan is a 2013 Malayalam-language action comedy film directed by Jose Thomas and scripted by Udayakrishna-Siby K. Thomas.
-It stars Dileep and Vedhika in her debut in Malayalam cinema with Lal, Joy Mathew, Kalabhavan Shajohn, Baburaj and Shammi Thilakan The film released in Onam, and was a commercial success at the box office.
+It stars Dileep and Vedhika (in her in Malayalam debut) with Lal, Kalabhavan Shajohn, Baburaj, Joy Mathew and Shammi Thilakan The film was released in Onam, and was a commercial success at the box office.

 Plot

 Kannan is a suave con-man and the son of a fashion weaver Ayyapanashan.
 His father had sent him for fashion designing, but Kannan wants to become rich overnight.
-His friends are Yesudas a.k.a.
-Yesu, a goon and Vasu.
+His friends are Yesudas alias Yesu, a goon and Vasu.
 Kannan tries to woo rich girls and marry them and try to make his living.
-Once Kannan with Vasu went to give saree to Varmaji, who is Ayyapanashan's friend and is a 'Thampuran' of the 'Kovilakam'.
-There Kannan meets Radhu, Varmaji's granddaughter and falls in love with her.
-Kannan accidentally stops a pooja which was being held there and is forced to stay at that place for more than fortnight.
-In the process Kannan gets more attracted to Radhu and once he gets into her room when Kannan was trying to escape that place.
+Once Kannan with Vasu went to give a saree to Varmaji, who is Ayyapanashan's friend and a 'Thampuran' of the 'Kovilakam'.
+There Kannan meets Radhu, Varmaji's granddaughter, and falls in love with her.
+Kannan accidentally stops a pooja which was being held there and is forced to stay at that place for more than a fortnight.
+In the process, Kannan gets more attracted to Radhu and once he gets into her room when Kannan was trying to escape that place.
 Kannan expresses his love to her and Radhu laughs, not taking it seriously.

-D. Gopi Prasad a.k.a.
-DGP ('D' represence Don as he was an underworld Don in Mumbai), is the father of Radhu and he is a big Bombay don dada who wants to hide his daughter from several enemies who seek revenge.
+D. Gopi Prasad alias DGP is the father of Radhu and he is a big gangster and crime boss in Bombay who wants to hide his daughter from several enemies who seek revenge.
 Radhu and her grandparents don't like DGP as his ″profession″ is the cause for the death of Radhu's mother, Revathy.
 When Kannan gets more attracted to Radhu, she says that she loves him but due to her father and his high criminal background she will be unable to marry Kannan and if her father knows about this love, Kannan will be shot at sight.
-But Radhu says that if Kannan would be able to fight her father and marry her, she would be ready to go with him.
+However, Radhu says that if Kannan were able to fight her father and marry her, she would be ready to go with him.